The NSW Wellbeing Collaborative

 Wellbeing is everybody’s business.
 Government, workplaces, non-government organisations, communities and individuals all have an interest in wellbeing.

-While all settings are important, the NSW Wellbeing Collaborative (the Collaborative) identified communities, schools and workplaces as places where promoting, implementing and measuring wellbeing actions and programs have a major impact.
+While all settings are important, the NSW Wellbeing Collaborative (the Collaborative), established by the Commission, identified communities, schools and workplaces as places where promoting, implementing and measuring wellbeing actions and programs have a major impact.
 These are integral to people’s lives and have a profound influence on wellbeing across the lifespan.

 The benefits of wellbeing and resilience are experienced not only by individuals but flow across the whole community and to government and employers.

-The Commission was instrumental in the launch of the Collaborative in 2015.
-The Collaborative is a group of Government and community-managed organisations which supports wellbeing initiatives, shares knowledge about wellbeing and promotes innovative wellbeing activities.
+The Collaborative operated from 2015-2018 and was a group of Government and community-managed organisations which supported wellbeing initiatives, shared knowledge about wellbeing and promoted innovative wellbeing activities.

-The Collaborative aims to embed consideration of mental health and wellbeing across the design of programs and policies, and in workplaces and the community more generally.
+The Collaborative aimed to embed consideration of mental health and wellbeing across the design of programs and policies, and in workplaces and the community more generally.

-Below are resources and case studies that have been developed by the Collaborative.
+Below are resources and case studies that were developed by the Collaborative.